MSU-Libraries/kube-doc/README.md

 snap install --classic kubelet
 ```

-Note, my limited testing with snap these packages resulted in a sub-optimal experience.
+Author note: My limited testing with snap these packages resulted in a sub-optimal experience.

 ### Manual Install